Gmzakros/WeatherApp/README.md

 2. navaegate to the repos location in your file system.
 3. run command:```pip install -r requirements.txt```
 4. navegate to the src folder and run command: ```python3 ViewGUI.py```

+I am aware that the read me needs loads more attention